jed/sajak/README.md

 Sajak returns a simple http listener.
 Upon every request, it:

 - parses incoming query, body, and auth data into JavaScript objects,
+- instantiates a new model based on the request pathname and query,
 - resolves any model URLs in the request into actual model instances,
 - calls the user's `authenticate` method to authenticate the user,
 - calls the resource's `authorize` method to authorize the user action,
+- extends the resource with any incoming body data,
 - calls `fetch`/`save`/`destroy` on the resource as per the request method, and
 - serializes and returns the results to the client.